Dreski9000/stock-analysis/README.md

 ### Summary
 The only drawback of refactoring code is the time that it takes time, but the benefits are better readability and potentially major improvements in runtime execution.
-I did accidentally introduce a couple of bugs while working on refactoring the code; they were typos; this can be taken into consideration while refactoring code, but the improvements in runtime execution were like night and day; the refactored code ran almost instantly vs the original code took almost half a minute to finish executing.
+I did accidentally introduce a couple of bugs while working on refactoring the code; they were typos, but took a bit of time to fix; this can be taken into consideration while refactoring code,but the improvements in runtime execution were like night and day; the refactored code ran almost instantly vs the original code took almost half a minute to finish executing.